stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

-This looks almost like an enumeration type, with the exception that there is a new thing, called a *data constructor*, which accepts a `String` argument (actually, the values in an enumeration are also called (nullary) data constructors).
+This looks almost like an enumeration type, with the exception that there is a new thing, called a *data constructor*, which accepts a `String` argument (actually, the values in an enumeration are also called (unary) data constructors).
 If we inspect the types at the REPL, we learn the following:

 ```repl